flawnson/flawnson.github.io/docs/_drafts/Compositions.md

 - To maintain some notion of consistency and reptition, like the tide.
 - To utilize the entire range of notes on the piano, representing the depths of large bodies of water.
 - To mimic the qualities of water; the visual sparkle, the rhythmic perturbations, the fluidity and viscosity, etc.

+Some of my favorite aquatic themes:
+- Donkey Kong Country: Underwater Ambience -
+- Mario 64: Water Level theme -
+- Ori and the Blind Forest: The Waters Cleansed -

 ## Diffraction
 > "The bending of waves around the corners of an obstacle or through an aperture into the region of geometrical shadow of the obstacle/aperture."